ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 One of the challenges with deploying a Public Key Infrastructure (PKI) for the Internet of Things (IoT) is certificate enrollment, because existing enrollment protocols are not optimized for constrained environments {{RFC7228}}.

-One optimization of certificate enrollment targeting IoT deployments is specified in EST-coaps {{RFC9148}}, which defines a version of Enrollment over Secure Transport {{RFC7030}} for transporting EST payloads over CoAP {{RFC7252}} and DTLS {{RFC9147}}, instead of HTTP and TLS {{RFC8446}}.
+One optimization of certificate enrollment targeting IoT deployments is specified in EST-coaps {{RFC9148}}, which defines a version of Enrollment over Secure Transport {{RFC7030}} for transporting EST payloads over CoAP {{RFC7252}} and DTLS {{RFC9147}}, instead of HTTP {{RFC9110}}{{RFC9112}} and TLS {{RFC8446}}.

 This document describes a method for protecting EST payloads over CoAP with OSCORE {{RFC8613}}.
-OSCORE specifies an extension to CoAP which protects messages at the application layer and can be applied independently of how CoAP messages are transported.
+OSCORE specifies an extension to CoAP that protects messages at the application layer and can be applied independently of how CoAP messages are transported.
-OSCORE can also be applied to CoAP-mappable HTTP which enables end-to-end security for mixed CoAP and HTTP transfer of application layer data (see {{Section 11 of RFC8613}}).
+OSCORE can also be applied to CoAP-mappable HTTP, which enables end-to-end security for mixed CoAP and HTTP transfer of application layer data (see {{Section 11 of RFC8613}}).
-Hence EST payloads can be protected end-to-end independent of the underlying transport and through proxies translating between CoAP and HTTP.
+Hence, EST payloads can be protected end-to-end independent of the underlying transport and through proxies translating between CoAP and HTTP.

 OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC8949}}, and COSE {{RFC9052}} {{RFC9053}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages need to be kept at a minimum, such as 6TiSCH {{RFC9031}}, or for securing CoAP group messages {{I-D.ietf-core-oscore-groupcomm}}.
 Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the code footprint.

-Prior to running EST-oscore, the protocol defined in this specification, there must exist a trust relation between the EST-oscore client and the EST-oscore server.
+Prior to running EST-oscore, the protocol defined in this specification, there must exist a trust relationship between the EST-oscore client and the EST-oscore server.
-This trust relation may be based on the pre-shared OSCORE security context, or based on the common root of trust.
+This trust relationship may be based on the pre-shared OSCORE security context, or on the common root of trust.
 In case there is a pre-shared OSCORE security context, the CoAP exchange carrying EST payloads can occur immediately.
-In case there is a common root of trust, a security handshake based on the Ephemeral Diffie-Hellman over COSE (EDHOC, {{RFC9528}}) protocol needs to occur prior to running CoAP.
+In case there is a common root of trust, a security handshake based on the Ephemeral Diffie-Hellman over COSE (EDHOC, {{RFC9528}}) protocol needs to occur prior to running EST-oscore.
-How this trust relation is established is out of scope of this document.
+How this trust relationship is established is out of the scope of this document.

-How the EST-oscore server verifies the identity of the client prior to issuing a certificate is also out of scope of this specification.
+How the EST-oscore server verifies the identity of the client prior to issuing a certificate is also out of the scope of this specification.

 EST-oscore defines a number of optimizations with respect to EST-coaps: